 All kinds of changes can be expected from the Netflix campaigns.

-2019 Phishing Scams #10 — Fake VK (Vkontakte) Login Pages
+2021 Phishing Scams #10 — Fake VK (Vkontakte) Login Pages

 VK is one of the most popular social networks worldwide, it is one of the most visited sites in Russian-speaking countries and is also a target for phishing scams.
-The reason why they are popular with criminals is because VK can be accessed both via desktop and mobile clients and also apps for most of the popular devices.
+The reason why they are popular with criminals is that VK can be accessed both via desktop and mobile clients and also apps for most of the popular devices.
 As such phishing attempts can be made via a wide range of strategies.
 Some of them are the following

 - Fake Websites — One of the most common ways is to construct fake sites that pose as the legitimate domain.
-They are hosted on similar sounding domain names, include fake security certificates and replicate the design and layout of the legitimate VK page.
+They are hosted on similar-sounding domain names, include fake security certificates, and replicate the design and layout of the legitimate VK page.
 They can be positioned high on the search engine ranking and this factor is used to lure in victim users that may not differentiate the fake from the real address.

 - Social Media Posts — The hackers can use specially made or stolen credentials that can link to the fake VK site.
-Usually they are profile links, media or special deals — all of them are created in a way that entices the targets into clicking on them.
+Usually, they are profile links, media, or special deals — all of them are created in a way that entices the targets into clicking on them.

 - Ad Campaigns — The malicious VK sites can be spread via malware ad campaigns that can be found across websites displaying such content.